billwear/maas-bootleg/about-maas-840.md

-MAAS is an open-source tool that lets you build a data centre from bare-metal servers.
-You can discover, commission, deploy, and dynamically reconfigure a large network of individual units.
-MAAS converts your hardware investment into a cohesive, flexible, distributed data centre, with a minimum of time and effort.
+MAAS lets you manage bare-metal servers, thousands of miles away, without even being there.
+You can boot them, reload the OS, install and change apps, and completely reconfigure your network, all from the comfort of your recliner, if you so choose.
+No traveling; no sending in admins; and no army of sessions to manage your cloud.

+You only need two things to start with: network connections to your servers, and network boot settings for all.
+MAAS takes care of the rest.
+Easy, huh?

 #### Quick questions you might have: